Introduction and brief history of the office

 With a view to providing greater coordination between the Central and local audit of the Missions in Europe, the work relating to central audit of the Missions, as well as authorisation of pay and allowances of the gazetted officers and compilation of accounts up to the stage of classified abstract was transferred from the Accountant General, Central Revenues to Director’s office from January 1971.
 After the departmentalisation of accounts in 1976, the work relating to authorisation of pay and allowances of gazetted officers and compilation of accounts was transferred to the Controller of Accounts, Ministry of External Affairs, New Delhi, and the office functioned as an Audit Office from October 1976 with a strength of 1 DA, 1 JDA, 4 DDA, 21 AAOs, 4 Auditors, 3 PAs and 1 Messenger.

-The Office was further upgraded to office of Principal Director with effect from February 1990.
+The Office was upgraded to office of Principal Director with effect from February 1990 and was further upgraded to Office of Director General with effect from August 2024.

 Back to Top